CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 ## P128 (w/ data-dependency fix) (w/ larger store queue)

-This configuration is identical to the P128 Forced-GOT configuration except that access to globals is sometimes performed via PCC, bypas ing GOT entries in configurations where aarch64 would offer the same choice &mdash; e.g., when performing read-only accesses to globals within the current shared object.
+This configuration is identical to the P128 Forced-GOT configuration except that access to globals is sometimes performed via PCC, bypassing GOT entries in configurations where aarch64 would offer the same choice &mdash; e.g., when performing read-only accesses to globals within the current shared object.
 If this optimization were used with pure-capability code, it could lead to